perpetualgrimace/v5.jamesferrell.me/content/5-blog/2-brackets/blog-article.en.md

 Lately I've been building as many sites with (link: html://getkirby.com text: Kirby CMS) as possible, which uses PHP.
 Since Brackets was designed for front end developers, working with back end code is a chore.
 There isn't any syntax highlighting or theme colors for PHP, and trying to open Live Preview with a PHP file causes an error message, even if you're running a local server.
 Another strike.

-*2017 Update: I have been informed that (link: https://twitter.com/AhoyLemon/status/905489610347868162 text: brackets has good syntax highlighting for PHP and SCSS files) by someone who still uses Brackets.
-So that's good.*

 ## Is it there a place for it today?

 While Brackets was my main code editor for a couple of years, it simply doesn't fit into the modern development workflow.
 And that's a bummer.

 You can still use it as a code editor and set up the functionality of Live Preview through other means, but what's the point?
 When I realized the main selling point of Brackets had become a hinderance, the only logical course of action was to move on.

+***

+**2017 Update**: I have been informed that (link: https://twitter.com/AhoyLemon/status/905489610347868162 text: brackets has good syntax highlighting for PHP and SCSS files) by someone who still uses Brackets.
+So that's good.